johnroworld/nodejs-simple-backend/README.md

 ## Future Improvements

-Since NodeJs and ExpressJs is quite new to me, deep dive and study the following: Node JS modules, middleware, HTTP Requests.
+1. Since NodeJs and ExpressJs is quite new to me, deep dive and study the following: Node JS modules, middleware, HTTP Requests.
+2. Still need to practice NodeJs logging.
+I found interesting logging such as Winston Logger.

 ## Added libraries:
 1. ExpressJs